terrimonster/explain-git-with-d3/README.md

 ﻿explain-git-with-d3
 ===================

 Use D3 to visualize simple git branching operations.
+It's fun and easy!

 This simple project is designed to help people understand some basic git concepts visually.